Adopted and Implemented January 27, 2006 (minor revision 14 December 2015)

 Scope The following categories of materials fall within the scope of this collection:

 N.B.
 When faculty retire, authored publications currently located on the Faculty Author Shelf will be transferred to the Main Collection with an emeriti and retired faculty bookplate.
-For those persons who may have departed from Whitworth prior to tenure, those books will transfer to Main sans bookplate adn for those persons who may have departed after tenure, those books will be transferred tot he Whitworth Collection.
+For those persons who may have departed from Whitworth prior to tenure, those books will transfer to Main sans bookplate and for those persons who may have departed after tenure, those books will be transferred tot he Whitworth Collection.
 (Collection overseen by Amanda Clark).

 Cataloging and processing of Special Collections materials, including preservation measures, are the responsibility of the library’s Technical Services department under the direction of the Coordinator of Technical Services.
 Acquisitions that involve ordering (as distinct from donations) are also handled by Technical Services.